Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/topic.md

 :::

 :::danger Be very careful on execution of scripts.
-Scripts exported are base version generated by frontend, we have no idea with what the structure of target data source is exactly.
+Scripts exported are base version generated by frontend, we have no idea with what exactly is the structure of target data source.
-Thus, we highly recommend going through the script files, modify them to what you need, store and maintain versions by some version control tool, such as GIT.
+Therefore, we highly recommend review all script files, modify them to what you need, store and maintain versions by some version control tool, such as GIT.
 :::

 ## Form Validation

 - Topic Name: required,
 - Must follow the standard of data source type.
 For example, in oracle, topic equates a `Table`,
 - Snake case or camel case is allowed,
 - Topic Kind: required,
 - Topic Type: required,
 - Data Source: required,
 - Description: optional,
 - Factors: at least one factor is required,
 - Name: required,
 - Label: optional.
 Highly recommend filling it with a human reading text,
 - Type: required,
 - Default Value: optional,
 - Index Group: optional,
 - Encryption: optional,
 - Enumeration: required when a factor is an enumeration,
 - Flatten Column: required when topic is raw and factor name contains at least one dot(`.`).

 ## Model